 \subsection{Twiced lasso}

-\citet[p.~91]{hastie2009elements} wrote, ``one can use the lasso to select the set of non-zero predictors, and then apply the lasso again, but using only the selected predictors from the first step.
+\citet[p.~91]{hastie2009elements} write, ``one can use the lasso to select the set of non-zero predictors, and then apply the lasso again, but using only the selected predictors from the first step.
 This is known as the \textit{relaxed lasso} (Meinshausen, 2007).''
-Here the idea of using lasso twice refers to the ``Simple Algorithm" in \citet[p.~377]{meinshausen2007relaxed}, where we first obtain the active set $\mathcal{A}_q$ and then apply lasso again on $\mathcal{A}_q$ with $\lambda_{q+1}, \cdots, \lambda_Q=0$.
-We provide a trivial extension of the relaxed lasso to facilitate its comparison with lassoed boosting and call it twiced lasso.
+The idea of using the lasso twice refers to the ``Simple Algorithm" in \citet[p.~377]{meinshausen2007relaxed}, where after obtaining the active set $\mathcal{A}_q$, the lasso is applied again on $\mathcal{A}_q$ with the penalty parameter on $[0,\lambda_q]$. \Cref{alg:twiced lasso} describes the procedure of lassoing twice, and we call it twiced lasso.

-The key difference between twiced lasso in \Cref{alg:twiced lasso} and the relaxed lasso is, in step 4 of \Cref{alg:twiced lasso}, twiced lasso always starts at $\lambda_1$ while the relaxed lasso starts at $\lambda_{q+1}$.
-Obviously, starting from $\lambda_1$ for every $\mathcal{A}_q$ creates redundancy in the computation.
-However, the formulation in \Cref{alg:twiced lasso} allows us to make direct comparison with lassoed boosting in \Cref{alg:lassoed boosting} and helps explain the change in the convergence rate.
+The key difference between twiced lasso and the relaxed lasso is, in step 4 of \Cref{alg:twiced lasso}, the former always starts at $\lambda_1$ while the latter starts at $\lambda_{q+1}$.
+Obviously, starting from $\lambda_1$ for every $\mathcal{A}_q$ creates computational redundancy.
+However, the formulation in \Cref{alg:twiced lasso} allows direct comparison with lassoed boosting in \Cref{alg:lassoed boosting} and helps to explain the change in the convergence rate.